jpcre2/jpcre2/README.md

 </code></pre>
 </li>
 <li>
-If you pass the size of the resultant string with the replace function, then make sure it will be enough to store the whole resultant replaced string, otherwise the internal replace function (<code>pcre2_substitute()</code>) will be called twice to adjust the size to hold the whole resultant string and avoid <code>PCRE2_ERROR_NOMEMORY</code> error.
+If you pass the size of the resultant string with the replace function, then make sure it will be enough to store the whole resultant replaced string, otherwise the internal replace function (<code>pcre2_substitute()</code>) will be called *twice* to adjust the size to hold the whole resultant string in order to avoid <code>PCRE2_ERROR_NOMEMORY</code> error.
 Two consecutive call of the same function may affect overall performance of your code.
 </li>
     </ul>
   </ol>